Trump attacks John Bel Edwards on guns, but the two share similar position

-In wading into Louisiana’s election for governor, President Donald Trump has deployed a familiar formula for statewide races, praising the Republican candidate and blasting the Democrat on red-meat conservative issues like gun rights.
+In wading into Louisiana’s election for governor, President Donald Trump has deployed a familiar formula for his campaigning in state races, praising the Republican candidate and blasting the Democrat on red-meat conservative issues like gun rights.

-The problem is that Gov. John Bel Edwards, the incumbent Democrat who frequently plays up his military background and knack for hunting, has long held a pro-gun stance and even compares himself to Trump on the issue.
+But in Louisiana, the candidate he’s attacking – Gov. John Bel Edwards, the incumbent Democrat who frequently plays up his military background and knack for hunting – has long held a pro-gun stance and even compares himself to Trump on the issue.

 Edwards, who is trying to remain the only Democratic governor in the Deep South in a Nov.
 16 runoff election, chafed at Trump’s suggestion that he is “suspect” on the Second Amendment, saying in an interview he doesn’t know of a policy difference between him and Trump on guns.